TEST 2: Testing For Spark At The Distributor Cap

-You're only gonna' get one of two results: Spark or No Spark.
 Let's analyze each of these results below:

 Here's why: As the spark plug wire ages, its normal resistance to spark increases to the point that the wire can not and does not transmit the spark to the spark plug.
-This will either cause a misfire, or a lack of power, or a No Start Condition. spark plug wires don't last forever, especially after-market ones (average life-span is 3 to 4 years).
+This will either cause a misfire, or a lack of power, or a no start condition. spark plug wires don't last forever, especially after-market ones (average life-span is 3 to 4 years).

 Here's why: As the distributor cap ages, the terminals that transmit the spark to the spark plug wires corrode.
 This corrosion increases the resistance to spark and over time (as more corrosion is created) this same corrosion stops the spark from passing thru' to the spark plug wires.